dsobral/ELB/NGS.md

 After generating alignments and obtaining a SAM/BAM file, how do I know this step went well?
 The same way as FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
 One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).

-**TASK** In the terminal window, in the resequencing folder, type 'qualimap bamqc -bam SRR1030347.alignment.sorted.bam'.
+**TASK** In the terminal window, in the resequencing folder, type ```qualimap bamqc -bam SRR1030347.alignment.sorted.bam```.
 Open the report file generated by qualimap (there is a report html inside a new folder that qualimap creates).

 **QUESTION**: What information is in a Qualimap report?
 <details><summary>Click Here to see the answer</summary>